scrtlabs/rock-paper-secret-guide/README.md

 npm install  # install dependencies npm run dev  # run the webserver
 ```
 We now have a webserver running on the environment on port 3000.
-If Gitpod's port forwarding is working correctly, you should now be able to access [localhost:3000](http://localhost:3000) on your browser.
+You should now be able to access the url given by the command `gp url 3000` on your browser.

 Then, on your browser, connect your Keplr wallet (install from [here](https://www.keplr.app/download) if you haven't yet).
 Next, allow Keplr's request to connect to secretdev-1, which is the local node's `chain-id`.